Lisanwud/hello-world/README.md

 # hello-world
-This is the first hello world repository
+This is the first hello world repository that I created for the purpose of exercising Git-hub